WORCESTER TECHNICAL HIGH SCHOOL CULINARY & PASTRY ARTS

 Course Description:

-The first year culinary student will be introduced to the industry of foodservice.
+The first-year culinary student will be introduced to the industry of foodservice.
 While approximately 11 million Americans are employed in the industry, there are still shortages for qualified cooks and managers.

 This is not Domestic Studies or Home Economics.
 This course entails food costing, yielding, preparation, and extensive cleaning.
 Sanitation is emphasized in the kitchen, and serious participation is expected.

 The student will be exposed to an American Culinary Federation (ACF) curriculum which will allow for a strong foundation on which to build throughout their career.
 The Culinary Arts program is an ACF accredited secondary program which recognizes American Culinary Federation Secondary Culinary graduates who complete a rigorous written and lab practical exam with a combined score of 70% or better or Certified Fundamental Cook or CFC, scoring 75% or better on the Lab Practical and 70% or better on the written test provided by the National Occupational Competency Testing Institute approved by the ACF and proctored by offsite professional Chefs from industry.
-The students also complete the National Restaurant
+The students also complete the National Restaurant Associations Educational Foundation’s Serv Safe Course book and Nutrition Certificate Program and are certified in both sanitation and nutrition upon course completion by passing the national exams with a 75% or better score.

-The studies will develop a problem-solving, critical thinking, adjustment, adaptation and the excitement that comes along with working in the restaurant industry.
-Even if the student decides to never work in the business, these skills are invaluable in any field.
+The studies will develop problem-solving, critical thinking, adjustment, adaptation and the excitement that comes along with working in the restaurant industry.
+Even if the student decides to never work in business, these skills are invaluable in any field.

 Textbooks Used for Lecture: (** -is the program’s main course book)